-This report describes the program and our experiences during the 2005-2006 academic year.
-During this time, Ball High School on Galveston Island completed its ninth year in the program, and Port Aransas and Port Isabel High Schools completed their seventh year (Fig. 1).
-All three high schools are continuing the program during the 2006-2007 academic year.
-The program has expanded to an additional three schools in the Bay City, Texas, region.
+This report describes the program and our experiences during the 2006-2007 academic year.
+During this time, Ball High School on Galveston Island completed its tenth year in the program, and Port Aransas and Port Isabel High Schools completed their eighth year (Fig. 1).
+All three high schools are continuing the program during the 2007-2008 academic year.
+Through a collaboration with the Lower Colorado River Authority, the program has expanded to an additional three schools in the Bay City, Texas, region.
 Discussions of the data collected by the students and recommendations for future high school projects are also included in this report.
 A manual with detailed field procedures, field forms, classroom exercises, and teaching materials was prepared during the first year of the project at Ball High School in 1997-1998.
-The program is also enhanced by a continuously updated Web site (http://txcoast.beg.utexas.edu/thscmp/).
+The manual was updated with the addition of the Bay City region schools in 2005.
+The program is also enhanced by a continuously updated Website (http://coastal.beg.utexas.edu/thscmp/).